 Life on the Ranch

 Tall Tales Ranch will be a special place of community and connection, where people who may not be alike, can come together to support one another.
-We envision a cottage community where people can choose to rent a one or two-bedroom space, and where they can live with or without a roommate.
+We envision a community where people can choose to rent a one or two-bedroom space, and where they can live with or without a roommate.

 Community Center Barn